bsgbryan/madul/README.md

 ### Examples

-Some example event names are:
+Some example event names (for a hypothetical DB madul) are:

 + `$.DB.request_instance`   _fired whenever `new DB().initialize()` is called_
 + `!.DB.connection.failure` _fired if the DB cannot be connected to_